On the last track, we talked about the eight common ADHD symptoms. These

 the early school years the comments were consistently about distractibility

-and short attention span, the child is likely ADD-only.
+and short attention span, the child is likely ADHD-only.

 --4.
 Fourth, a medication

-trial can often eliminate many ADD symptoms.
-If the child with ADD is
+trial can often eliminate many ADHD symptoms.
+If the child with ADHD is

 medicated and then shows no academic handicaps or underachievement, he